jjmontesl/cubetl/doc/guide/cubetl-config.md

 **Value interpolation**

 Value interpolation is performed on strings that contain an expression delimited by `${ ... }`.
-Anything between `{` and `}` is treated as a Python expression.
+Anything between the curly brackets `${` and `}` is treated as a Python expression.

 This allows you to interpolate context and message data into strings, for example:

     log.Log(message="Processing CSV file: ${ m['path'] }"),

-When a string is comprised *entirely* of an interpolated expression, the result value is taken directly as the result of the interpolation even when this result is not a string.
+When a string is comprised *entirely* of an interpolated expression, the result value is taken directly as the result of the expression even when this result is not a string.
+This allows numbers, booleans or arbitrary objects to be returned by an interpolated expression.

 The following example shows how to assign an *object reference* through an interpolated string (here, the message `my_store_table` contains a reference to a cubetl.sql.SQLTable, and the interpolated value returns that reference instead of a string):

     sql.StoreRow(sqltable="${ m['my_store_table'] }")

-Note that including whitespace will cause the expression to be treated as a string.
+Note that including whitespace or text will cause the expression to be treated as a string.
-In this case, you can also use a *lambda expression* (see below).

 Interpolated expressions are executed in a local scope where the following variables are available: